-Solar System objects this group of options lets you turn on and off various features related to the planets.
-Simulation of light speed will give more precise positions for planetary bodies which move rapidly against backround stars (e.g. the moons of Jupiter).
-The Scale Moon option will increase the apparent size of the moon in the sky, which can be nice for wide field of view shots.
+Simulate light speed will give more precise positions for planetary bodies which move rapidly against backround stars (e.g. the moons of Jupiter).

+Scale Moon will increase the apparent size of the moon in the sky, which can be nice for wide field of view shots.